 You’ll soon begin to move around to improve your muscle strength and blood flow.
 Your nurse or a therapist will help you when you first get up and walk.
 You may also be taught range-of-motion exercises to help stretch and strengthen your muscles as they heal.
 Deep breathing and coughing exercises help keep your lungs clear, make your breathing muscles stronger, and prevent complications.
 A nurse or therapist may teach you these exercises before or soon after your surgery.
-Perform them as instructed.
+Do them as instructed.

 Before you go home, your doctor will discuss the results of your surgery with you.
 Your doctor will also review the next stage of your treatment plan and schedule future visits.
 When you’re ready to leave the hospital, you will need to have an adult friend or family member drive you home.
-You should be sure you have an up-to-date list of medications with you when you go home.
+You should be sure you have an up-to-date list of medicines with you when you go home.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.